 A while ago we had a client who was at a fairly early stage with their marketing efforts.
 They had basically no traffic, no social media followers or fans to speak of and just a handful of email subscribers.
 Their blog was a mess and barely readable.

 After a few days which we spent on analyzing and optimizing their efforts in social media to enable them to gain more followers – and eventually, more traffic – the client asked us, why we would not be doing A/B testing or segmenting their subscribers to be able to send different messages to different subscriber groups.

-The same goes for other more advanced marketing methods that concentrate on optimizing something that does already works, like sending out different emails to specific segments of your subscriber list, or testing different headlines for the content your tweet.
-Without any followers or subscribers this simply will not help.
-You will waste time on processes which are doomed to fail from the start.
+The same goes for other more advanced marketing methods that concentrate on optimizing something that does already work, like sending out different emails to specific segments of your subscriber list, or testing different headlines for the content your tweet.
+Without any followers or subscribers, this simply will not help.
+You will waste time on processes that are doomed to fail from the start.

 - You need to start at the beginning

 - Your marketing needs to develop over time – depending on the stage you are in